 Culinary tradition: USA (Nouveau)

 Note: A quick way to cool the filling before adding the rest of the raspberries is to fill a large salad-type bowl with ice and water.
-Partially submerge the hot pot with the cooked blueberries in this cold bath, stirring every once in awhile, and in 5 or so minutes it will be sufficiently cooled to continue with your recipe.
+Partially submerge the hot pot with the cooked raspberries in this cold bath, stirring every once in awhile, and in 5 or so minutes it will be sufficiently cooled to continue with your recipe.
 You can also just set the pan on an unused burner while it cools off, but the cold water bath is much faster and lets you get your pie in the refrigerator more quickly if time is important.